kalvir781/kalv/posts/2025/star-theory.md

 `%` Percentage is a modern symbol
 `^` If was in the stars, would mean Yes, a tick
 `&` And is a word that has a symbol, so nothing in the stars.
-`*` A star, well if this mean something it would be a lifetime of truths and good.

 Defunct, don't mean anything other shapes for prose and english `#`, `@`, `(`, `)`, `{`, `}`,`[`, `]` - Don't mean anything, just shapes